Wong says Australia has 'lot to learn' from NZ on indigenous issues

 "We understand the concerns have been raised.
 We'll take those into consideration."

-Wong will fly to the Solomon Islands on Friday to meet with Prime Minister Manasseh Sogavare and Cabinet ministers.
+Wong will fly to the Solomon Islands on Friday to meet Prime Minister Manasseh Sogavare and Cabinet ministers.

-Meanwhile, Mahuta will travel to Rwanda on Sunday to represent New Zealand at the Commonwealth Heads of Government Meeting (CHOGM) in Kigali.
+Meanwhile, Mahuta will travel to Rwanda on Sunday to represent New Zealand at the Commonwealth Heads of Government Meeting (Chogm) in Kigali.